-Permittees will continue to develop the list and refine study ideas in 2015 and 2016.
-A ranked list of detailed study design proposals will be submitted to Ecology by June 30, 2016.
+Permittees will continue to develop the list and refine study ideas and a ranked list of detailed study design proposals will be submitted to Ecology.

-SECTION 5 - SWMP PLAN
+5.0 SWMP PLAN

 The Stormwater Management Program (SWMP) Plan is a list of activities for the upcoming calendar year.
-The following table includes a list of planned activities for each of the SWMP elements for 2015.
+The following table includes a list of planned activities.